-SECTION 2. (a) In accordance with Section 4 of Chapter 140 of the General Laws, no person shall carry on the business of being a scrap metal processor, collector of, dealer in or keeper of a shop for the purchase, sale, and barter of junk, scrap metal commodities, old metals or second hand articles without filing a registration form with the municipality’s chief of police or designee.
+Section 2. (a) No person shall carry on the business of being a scrap metal processor, collector of, dealer in or keeper of a shop for the purchase, sale, and barter of junk, scrap metal commodities, old metals or second hand articles without filing a registration form with the municipality’s chief of police or designee.

-(b) All registrations under this section shall be made on a form or forms to be prescribed by the licensing authority, as prescribed in Section 1 of this Act and shall set forth the name of the registrant, the nature of the business and the building or place in the city or town in which it is to be carried on.
+All registrations under this section shall be made on a form or forms to be prescribed by the municipality’s chief of police or designee and shall set forth the name of the registrant, the nature of the business and the building or place in the city or town in which it is to be carried on.

-(c) The fee for such registration shall be determined by the chief of police or his designee .
-Societies, associations or corporations organized solely for religious or charitable purposes shall not be required to pay a fee for such registration .
+The fee for such registration shall be determined by the chief of police or designee.
+Societies, associations or corporations organized solely for religious or charitable purposes shall not be required to pay a fee for such registration.
 No registrations shall be transferred without prior consent of the chief of police and all registrations shall be posted on the registrant’s premises in a conspicuous place and manner.

 (b) A law enforcement officer making a verbal request shall provide the scrap processor or recycling facility operator, upon request, with the officer’s name, badge number and department contact telephone number so that the scrap processor or recycling facility operator may call back to confirm the identity of the law enforcement officer.

-(d) The scrap processor or recycling facility shall hold the scrap material for a period of time as directed by the applicable law enforcement agency, up to a maximum of 48 hours following notification, unless extended pursuant to sub-section (f) of Section 4 of this section.
+(d) The scrap processor or recycling facility shall hold the scrap material for a period of time as directed by the applicable law enforcement agency, up to a maximum of 48 hours following notification, unless extended pursuant to subsection (f) of this section.

 (e) A law enforcement officer shall not place a hold on any scrap material unless that law enforcement officer reasonably suspects that the scrap material is lost or stolen.
 The request to hold scrap material shall be as specific as possible by using descriptive language, including, but not limited to, the type and style of the material, length or weight or any other such description to identify the material to be held.
 Any hold that is placed on scrap material shall not exceed 48 hours, and the scrap material must be returned to the owner or released when the hold has been released or has expired.

-(f) A holding period may be extended beyond 48 hours only upon the order of a magisterial district judge after the magisterial district judge has determined that probable cause exists that the scrap material is lost or stolen.
+(f) A holding period may be extended beyond 48 hours only upon the order of a clerk-magistrate after the clerk-magistrate has determined that probable cause exists that the scrap material is lost or stolen.

 (g) A scrap processor or recycling facility operator that receives material that does not meet the description materials being sought by a law enforcement officer may dispose of that material at its discretion.